GitBrincie212/ChronoGrapher/README.md

 the expression and reuse of complex logic easily while also separating concerns and giving overall flexibility, tasks consist of the core components:
   - ***Task Frame:*** The Task Frame is the core embodiment of a task.
 It defines <ins>What</ins> needs to be done.
 Think of it as the immutable recipe or the instruction set for a specific unit of work.
-Task frames can access the metadata of the task, task frames can also be decorated / wrapped, allowing for flexibility with minimal boilerplate footprint and code
+TaskFrames can access information regarding the Task.
+  TaskFrames can also be decorated / wrapped, allowing for flexibility with minimal boilerplate footprint and code
   <br /> <br />
   - **Task Schedule:** This defines <ins>When</ins> the task needs to be executed, schedules can be as simple as an interval, to a cron expression and even a calendar.
 Given a specific time, they calculate based on the time provided, when